Amanda Bell

-Amanda Bell (born August 3, 1988) in Oakland, California is an American mixed martial artist who competes in the Featherweight division.
+Amanda Bell (born August 3, 1988) is an American mixed martial artist who competes in the Featherweight division.
 She previously competed in the Bellator MMA and Invicta FC.

 Mixed martial arts career

 Early career

 A well rounded athlete, Bell currently holds a blue belt in Brazilian Jiu-Jitsu, and has a background in Karate, Aikido, Hung Gar and Tai Chi.
 Bell began her amateur MMA career in 2008.
 She earned six wins against one loss over the next three years.

 Invicta FC

 Bell made her professional MMA debut in January 2013 at Invicta FC 4: Esparza vs. Hyatt.
 She lost her debut against Tamikka Brents by unanimous decision.
 After going 2-1 in regional promotions, she returned to Invicta FC on November 1, 2014 at Invicta FC 9: Honchak vs. Hashi.
 She defeated Maria Hougaard Djursaa by TKO in the first round.
 In her third fight for the promotion, Bell faced Faith Van Duin on April 24, 2015 at Invicta FC 12: Kankaanpää vs. Souza.
 She lost the fight via submission in the second round.
 In her fourth fight for the promotion, Bell faced Megan Anderson on May 7, 2016 at Invicta FC 17: Evinger vs. Schneider.
 She lost the bout via TKO in the first round.